Cloud-delivered protection and Microsoft Defender Antivirus

 - Microsoft Defender Antivirus

-Microsoft next-generation technologies in Microsoft Defender Antivirus provide near-instant, automated protection against new and emerging threats.
-To dynamically identify new threats, these technologies work with large sets of interconnected data in the Microsoft Intelligent Security Graph and powerful artificial intelligence (AI) systems driven by advanced machine learning models.
+Next-generation technologies in Microsoft Defender Antivirus provide near-instant, automated protection against new and emerging threats.
+To identify new threats dynamically, next-generation technologies work with large sets of interconnected data in the Microsoft Intelligent Security Graph and powerful artificial intelligence (AI) systems driven by advanced machine learning models.
 Microsoft Defender Antivirus uses multiple detection and prevention technologies to deliver accurate, real-time, and intelligent protection.

-Get to know the advanced technologies at the core of Microsoft Defender for Endpoint next-generation protection.
+Want to learn more?
+See the blog post, Get to know the advanced technologies at the core of Microsoft Defender for Endpoint next-generation protection.

 Microsoft Defender Antivirus works seamlessly with Microsoft cloud services.
 These cloud protection services, also referred to as Microsoft Advanced Protection Service (MAPS), enhances standard real-time protection, providing arguably the best antivirus defense.

 - Why Microsoft Defender Antivirus is the most deployed in the enterprise

-- How artificial intelligence stopped an Emotet outbreak
+- How artificial intelligence stopped an "Emotet" outbreak

 - Detonating a bad rabbit: Microsoft Defender Antivirus and layered machine learning defenses